Response function as a quantitative measure of consciousness in brain dynamics: Model and methodology

 where $N=128$ corresponds to the number of ECoG channels, and $\Delta t = 0.001$ corresponds to the sampling interval ($1 \mathrm{kHz}$ in raw data).
 Note that during fitting, the external perturbation is absent.

-To capture the dynamic property of interactions among units, the model is trained on short segments: each training batch contains $T=1000$ time points (equivalent to one second of ECoG data).
-Note that the results shown below are qualitatively the same in the case of two-second segments.
+To capture the dynamic property of interactions among units, the model is trained on short segments: each training batch contains $T=2000$ time points (equivalent to two second of ECoG data).
 For each experimental condition (awake, anesthesia, recovery), we repeatedly sample non-overlapping segments from the empirically identified steady-state portions of the recording.
-These segments are evenly distributed to span over time windows of $50$, $100$, $150$, and $200$ seconds for a robust estimate of the population response.
+These segments are evenly distributed to span over time windows of $100$ and $200$ seconds for a robust estimate of the population response.

 The network parameters $\mathbf{J}$ are trained to minimize the discrepancy between the observed trajectory $\mathbf{X}$ and the model prediction $\mathbf{\hat{X}}$ using a mean squared error (MSE) loss with an $\ell_2$-norm regularization: